Half Man Half Biscuit: History

-The band's styles parody popular genres, while their lyrics allude to UK popular culture and geography.
-Blackwell often refers to Wirral and to North Wales, often in the context of hillwalking in Snowdonia; he also appears fond of Shropshire, East Anglia, The West Country, and Oxfordshire.
-British or international football, Sylvia Plath, Thomas Hardy, and the Bible are referenced in his lyrics.

-As the 1990s progressed, Blackwell's love of blues and folk became more apparent.
-Bassist Crossley's tastes include late 1970s and early 1980s new wave or post-punk bands, and during live sets HMHB have performed covers of acts as diverse as Joy Division, Magazine, Tim Buckley, The Beach Boys, Tommy James and the Shondells, and Ike and Tina Turner.

-In 2001, Blackwell provided the voiceover for a BP television advert.

 In April 2010, the band's song "Joy Division Oven Gloves" from their 2005 album Achtung Bono was the subject of a Facebook campaign to get it to No. 6 on the chart for 12 April 2010, in response to the rumoured closure of the indie-supporting radio station BBC 6 Music.
 The song reached No. 56 on 11 April 2010: this was their first UK Singles Chart appearance.
 It also reached No. 3 in the Official Independent Singles chart the same week, and was No. 1 in the HMV UK Digital Downloads Top 40 Tracks on 16 April, knocking Ultravox's song "Vienna" off the top spot – itself part of a separate Facebook campaign the previous week.

-Victoria Loop has played live several times with the band on tenor horn, cornet, and bass guitar.
-She is affectionately known as 'The 5th Biscuit'.

-Ken Hancock played his last gig with the band in summer 2017, and was replaced at the end of the year by Karl Benson.